gerald1248/who-needs-users-slides/slides.md

 ```

 <aside class="notes" data-markdown>
-Here's the basic principle of the `ofs-multitenant` plugin: namespace boundaries are an excellent point of separation for workloads owned by different organisations or organisational groupings.
+Here's the basic principle of the `ovs-multitenant` plugin: namespace boundaries are an excellent point of separation for workloads owned by different organisations or organisational groupings.
 The default is full isolation with the proviso that the `default` namespace is marked `global`.
 </aside>

 # ENABLE ROUTER ACCESS {bg=#6a2469 .light-on-dark}